ffevotte/slurm.el/README.md

   - `d`: use the default sorting order;
   - `c`: customize sorting order by specifying a suitable argument for the `-S` switch of `squeue`.

+  Pass the sorting command a prefix argument to reverse the order.

 ### Partitions list

 This view displays a list of all partitions on the cluster, as obtained with the `scontrol show